valkey-io/valkey-doc/docs/management/scaling.md

 #### Remove a node

-To remove a replica node just use the `del-node` command of redis-cli:
+To remove a replica node just use the `del-node` command of valkey-cli:

-    redis-cli --cluster del-node 127.0.0.1:7000 `<node-id>`
+    valkey-cli --cluster del-node 127.0.0.1:7000 `<node-id>`

 The first argument is just a random node in the cluster, the second argument is the ID of the node you want to remove.